 Whichever avenue you take, it is important to remember that while most of your customers will pay timely, for those who do not, it is important to take prompt action.
 Regularly review those accounts receivable statements and follow up on the aged receivables.
 Those funds are, after all, yours.

-[Note: Coleman & Horowitt has available an article entitled “Commonly Asked Questions Regarding Collections.”
-If you would like a copy, please call us at (209) 248-4820.]
+[Note: Coleman & Horowitt has available an article entitled “Commonly Asked Questions Regarding Collections.” ]

 1 You should also note that if no interest rate is specified in your contract, you may be entitled to recover a prejudgment interest rate of 10% if your debt is for an ascertainable amount.
 See Civil Code Section 3289.